Incomplete Spinal Cord Injuries

 - Incomplete Spinal Cord Injury Statistics Upon Discharge From Hospital

 Diagnosis of Incomplete Spinal Cord Injuries

-n order to diagnose someone for an incomplete spinal cord injury, a thorough neurological examination must be performed upon admission to the hospital, and re-evaluated on an on-going basis months after spinal shock and inflammation of the spinal cord has subsided.
+In order to diagnose someone with an incomplete spinal cord injury, a thorough neurological examination must be performed upon admission to the hospital and re-evaluated on an on-going basis months after spinal shock and inflammation of the spinal cord has subsided.

 Incomplete spinal cord injuries can present themselves in a multitude of ways.
-It only takes several nerve fibres within the spinal cord to be preserved to carry messages to or from the brain, for an individual to be classified as an incomplete spinal cord injury resulting in incomplete paraplegia or incomplete tetraplegia.
+It only takes several nerve fibres within the spinal cord to be preserved to carry messages to or from the brain for someone to be classified with an incomplete spinal cord injury resulting in incomplete paraplegia or incomplete tetraplegia (quadriplegia).

-If after an initial neurological examination of an individual with a spinal cord injury, the diagnosis is determined to be incomplete with preservation of motor or sensory function, the chances of recovery are greatly increased.
-Incomplete spinal cord injuries can present themselves in three general ways:
+If after an initial neurological examination of an individual 24 hours after the spinal cord injury the diagnosis is determined to be incomplete with preservation of motor or sensory function, the chances of recovery are greatly increased.
+Incomplete spinal cord injuries can present themselves generally in three ways: